 (1) Calendar year.
 Baseline is current policy.
 Proposal would reduce mortgage interest deduction to 15 percent over ten years and then completely replace this deduction with a 15% non-refundable credit for mortgage interest.
-Deduction would be limited to 27 percent for 2015.
-The option of the credit would immediately available.
-Both the credit and the deduction will be limited to the first \$500,000 of a mortgage on primary residence only.
+Deduction would be limited to 27 percent in 2015.
+The option of the credit would be immediately available.
+Both the credit and the deduction would be limited to the first \$800,000 of a mortgage on primary residence only in 2015.
 Estimates assume that taxpayers would adjust their investment portfolios and optimally pay down their mortgage balance if their tax benefit from mortgage interest were reduced.